Easy Vegan Artichoke Pasta

 Why make this recipe

-Marinated artichoke pasta sauce can be whipped up in the amount of time it takes the pasta to boil, so you can have dinner on the table in minutes!
+Marinated artichoke pasta sauce can be whipped up in the time it takes for the pasta to boil, so you can have dinner on the table in minutes!

 Ingredients and substitutions

-- Olive Oil – Extra virgin olive gives you the most flavor, but you can use light olive oil as well.
-You will only need a little oil if you are using marinated artichoke packed in oil.
+- Olive Oil โ Extra-virgin olive oil provides the most flavor, but light olive oil can also be used.
+You will only need a small amount of oil if you are using marinated artichokes packed in oil.

 - Onion – for flavor.
-I like to use sweet onions, but you can also use red onions, white onions, or yellow onions.
+I prefer using sweet onions, but you can also use red onions, white onions, or yellow onions.

-- Garlic – For flavor.
+- Garlicย โ For flavor.
 Fresh minced garlic works best.
-You can also use a shallot in place of garlic or along with it for more flavor.
+You can also use a shallot in place of garlic or in combination with it for added flavor.

-- Red Bell Pepper – this as color, flavor, and texture to the dish.
+- Red Bell Pepper – this adds color, flavor, and texture to the dish.
 You can use any color bell pepper that you have.

 - Sliced Mushrooms – I like crimini mushrooms, but white button mushrooms also work well.

-- Salt and Pepper – For flavor.
-I also like to use red pepper flakes or a dash of cayenne for a little spiciness.
+- Salt and Pepperย โ for flavor.
+I also like to use red pepper flakes or a dash of cayenne for a bit of spiciness.

 - Marinated Artichokes – You will need 1 (12oz) jar of artichokes marinated in herbs.
-I like to use the type with oil, but you can use the water-packed variety for a lower-fat version.
+I prefer to use the type with oil, but you can opt for the water-packed variety for a lower-fat option.
 (The marinated grilled artichoke halves from Trader Joe’s give this dish a great flavor if you can find them.)

 - Baby Spinach – this gives it color and more nutrition.
 You can also use frozen spinach if you don’t have fresh.

-- Lemon Juice – Freshly squeezed lemon juice will give you the most flavor.
+- Lemon Juiceย โ Freshly squeezed lemon juice yields the most flavor.
 I also like to serve it with additional lemon wedges.

 Helpful tools